darktable-org/dtorg/content/blog/2021-12-24-darktable-3.8/index.md

 # Canon CR3 Support

-Canon CR3 files are now fully supported by darktable -- for a complete list of supported cameras please see the **release notes**.
+Canon CR3 files are now fully supported by darktable -- for a complete list of supported cameras please see the [release notes](https://github.com/darktable-org/darktable/releases/tag/release-3.8.0).
 This support is provided by LibRaw and requires (at least) exiv2 version 0.27.4 with BMFF support enabled.
 We are aware that some people have been using builds with experimental CR3 support and, while this (LibRaw) solution is quite different those experimental builds, we are not aware of any conflicts with the new implementation.

 # RIP Crop & Rotate